Cobra (2022 film): Casting

-Initially, Priya Bhavani Shankar was cast as the film's female lead.
-Due to unknown reasons, Priya opted out of the project and the makers finalised Srinidhi Shetty, of K.G.F fame, to play the female lead in late October 2019.
-This film marks her debut in Tamil film industry.
+In late October 2019, the makers announced that Srinidhi Shetty, would play the female lead.
+This film marks her debut in Tamil cinema.
+Shetty was cast after a successful audition, and Gnanamuthu called her role a "complete contrast" to what she played in the Kannada film KGF: Chapter 1 (2018).
 Former Indian cricketer Irfan Pathan signed to play a pivotal role in the project.
 This also marks his debut in Indian film industry.
-Gnanamuthu, had watched several of his TikTok videos, and impressed by his acting stints he met Pathan at his house in Vadodara, Gujarat, who later agreed to be a part of the film.
+Gnanamuthu had watched several of his TikTok videos, and impressed by his acting stints he met Pathan at his house in Vadodara, Gujarat, who later agreed to be a part of the film.
 On his birthday, the team revealed his look and character name as Aslan Yilmaz, an Interpol agent.

-In late-October, filmmaker K. S. Ravikumar joined the cast and shot for few days.
-Gnanamuthu stated that his character will be a "complex one" and "quite integral to the script".
+In late October, K. S. Ravikumar joined the cast and shot for a few days.
+Gnanamuthu stated that his character will be a "complex" one and "quite integral to the script".
 In January 2020, Mirnalini Ravi was roped in to the cast, and in the same month Robo Shankar also joined as one of the supporting actors.
-Ajay Gnanamuthu chose to sign Shane Nigam for an important role in this flick, after being impressed by his performance in Kumbalangi Nights (2019).
+Ajay Gnanamuthu chose to sign Shane Nigam for an important role in this flick, after being impressed by his performance in the Malayalam film Kumbalangi Nights (2019).
 However, the Kerala Film Producers Association (KFPA), had written to the South Indian Film Chamber of Commerce (SIFC), requesting a ban on the actor until he pays the producers of two of his cancelled films.
 Sarjano Khalid was brought in as the film's replacement.
-Theater personality Mohammad Ali Baig, was also roped in for the flick in February 2020.
-In April 2020, Malayalam actors Roshan Mathew, Miya, and Mamukkoya were included in the film's cast.
+Theatre personality Mohammad Ali Baig, was also cast in February 2020.
+In April 2020, Malayalam actors Roshan Mathew, Miya George, and Mamukkoya were included in the cast.
+It is the Tamil debut of Roshan Mathew.